 They denounced Hyacinth, and had him brought to trial.
 When he refused to sacrifice to the idols and openly stated his willingness to be sacrificed himself for Christ, the infuriated emperor had him thrown into prison.
 Trajan also ordered that the only nourishment Hyacinth should be given was food that had been sacrificed to idols.
 The emperor assumed, of course, that the boy would give in to his hunger when it became too hard to bear, and would eat the food forbidden to Christians.

 But Hyacinth did not, and would not, touch the food he was given.
 He died after a number of days, not yet having quite reached his teenage years.
 It happened in the year 108.

-On this same day we read Romans 14: 9-18.
-In the first verses of this passage, Saint Paul talks about the danger of passing judgment on other people.
+In the first verses of Romans 14: 9-18 Saint Paul talks about the danger of passing judgment on other people.
 But after asking why anyone would judge a brother, he also writes: "Or you, why do you despise your brother?"
 The "despising" that Paul writes about can be a form of jealousy, an attitude toward someone who is different from us and who might, we fear, have something we do not.
 This was the jealous fear that motivated Joseph's brothers, in Genesis, to sell him into slavery and what they thought would be his death.
 And it led Trajan's courtiers to bring about Hyacinth's martyrdom, though they hoped it would cause him to betray his principles when hunger became extreme.

 Paul is referring in these verses to those who scrupulously keep religious laws (such as not eating meat) and then judge others who do not keep the same laws.
 That judgment too is a form of jealousy, a fear that even those who don't keep the laws may be accepted by God.
 If that happens, what advantage will the law-keepers have?

 Paul urges us to abandon such concerns.
 He asks us "never to put a stumbling block or hindrance in the way of a brother" but to look to the Kingdom where we find "righteousness and peace and joy in the Holy Spirit."